WHAT IS NEEDED FOR RESTROOM TRAILER SET UP?

 PROVIDE A CITY WATER CONNECTION

-Every restroom trailer will need to have a garden hose with a minimum water pressure of 40 psi.
-And a flow rate of 5 gallons per minute at the restroom trailer.
+Every restroom trailer requires a garden hose with a minimum water pressure of 40 psi.
+Also, a flow rate of 5 gallons per minute required at the restroom trailer.
 There is a city water connection on the trailer provided below the mechanical room.
-Therefore, a standard ¾” garden hose should be able to pressurize and provide fresh water for the toilets and sinks.
+Therefore, a standard ¾” garden hose pressurizes and provide fresh water for the toilets and sinks.

 RESTROOM TRAILER ON BOARD FRESH WATER TANK

-If an on board fresh water tank is provided in the mechanical room of the restroom trailer, a water pump will need to be turned on in order to draw the water from the tank.
-When the restroom trailer is equipped with an on-board fresh water tank, the water needed for toilet flushing or hand washing can be drawn from this tank.
+Often an on board fresh water tank is provided in the mechanical room of the restroom trailer.
+Therefore, a water pump requires "on" operation in order to draw the water from the tank.
+Additionally, when the restroom trailer is equipped with an on-board fresh water tank, the water needed for toilet flushing or hand washing drawns from this tank.

 LOCATE A FLAT, LEVEL AREA TO SET UP RESTROOM TRAILER WITH ROOM FOR A PUMPER TRUCK.